Solar eclipse of July 9, 1945: Observation

 Princeton University sent a team to observe the total eclipse southeast of Malta, Montana.
 The Sun happened to appear from a gap in the clouds around the second contact (the beginning of the total phase).
 The total phase was not affected by the clouds afterwards, but clouds gradually moved closer to the Sun, and blocking the Sun during the partial phase after the total phase ended.
 Nobody saw Baily's beads, prominences or shadow bands there.
 The team from the Franklin Institute and University of Pennsylvania in Philadelphia went to Wolseley, Saskatchewan, Canada.
 The weather condition was clear before sunrise, with only some thin clouds near the horizon.
 The Sun passed through a series of clouds after sunrise, and the weather kept good since then.
 The observation was successful.
 The team from the Yerkes Observatory, Wisconsin observed the eclipse in Pine River in southwestern Manitoba, Canada.
 The eclipse occurred on the morning of July 9.
 The eastern sky was covered with clouds at sunrise.
 The sun came out from the clouds 25 minutes before totality, and half an hour later the entire sky was covered with clouds again.
 Because the local duration of totality was only 37 seconds, the team took small- and large-scale images of the corona at the same time in order to completely record the data, to study the characteristics of both the outer and inner corona.
-Since the eclipse occurred less than 2 months after the end of the European theatre of World War II, only a few Swedish teams, one Danish team and one French team managed to observe it from Scandinavia.
+Since the eclipse occurred only two months after the end of the European theatre of World War II, only a few Swedish teams, one Danish team and one French team managed to observe it from Scandinavia.
 Another small Norwegian team and some other teams in the Soviet Union did not make observations successfully due to the clouds.
 Among them, teams from the Stockholm Observatory, Sweden and Paris Observatory, France observed it in Brattås, Västerbotten, Sweden, and photographed the corona and spectra.